-Nowadays, more and more people has their own home-studio, and the knowledge and experience of working in a word-class facility, with top professionals is something that you don’t normally experience in the home studio environment.
+Nowadays, more and more people have their own home-studio, and the knowledge and experience of working in a world-class facility, with top professionals is something that you don’t normally experience in the home studio environment.
 Knowledge is power, and sharing is key, so here I share my humble (and personal) experience towards running a session while keeping everyone happy!

 1. Preparation Is Everything

 Be the first to arrive to the studio, and the last one to leave.
 When you are the assistant, you are the shadow of the engineer, making everything easy and smooth around him, so he or she can perform his job as his/her best!

 Ask in advance for mic lists, setup descriptions and layout of the musicians in the room.
 Check your recorder, signal flow, and all the technical details that involve recording…no one wants to find out that we are running out of hard drive space in take 4!
 In that way, once the engineer steps in the recording studio, all that he needs to think is recording, and not troubleshooting,